 A Dublin audience was brought back to those early days in a fascinating panel discussion that kicked off the recent 36th annual Sigir (Special Interest Group on Information Retrieval) conference held at Trinity College.

-Among the panelists for the keynote session in the Mansion House was Jonathan Fletcher.
+Jonathan Fletcher.
 He is now working in Hong Kong in the banking information technology sector but, back in the day, he was the fellow who set up the very first internet search engine, Jumpstation.

 “I had one problem.
 I knew nothing about information retrieval, but like a lot of coders, I had an itch to scratch – so you write code.
 What I wrote was very, very simple.
 I would go visit a couple of URLs, and record that I’d collected them,” he told the audience.